 You find OEM-specific IMDS documentation for suppliers in the Help category "OEM Specific Information" (no longer under FAQ).

 Legislative Requirements (incl.
-REACH)
+GDPR and REACH)

 Where can I find (Commission Decision) 2003/138/EC establishing component and material coding standards for vehicles pursuant to ELV Directive 2000/53/EC?